djbotha/amazon-ec2-launcher/README.md

 This project is based on React [React](https://reactjs.org), and makes use of [styled-components](https://styled-components.com/docs/api) for defining CSS in the same place as the components.
 [Next.js](https://nextjs.org/docs) is used for server-side rendering and directory-based routing structure, and linting is done with [ESLint](https://eslint.org/), using the Airbnb styleguide.

+Make sure you have Docker and [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine.

 ## SETTING-UP LOCALLY

 1. Clone this repository